-- Call your doctor if you develop any illness within 2 days of your procedure.
+- Call your doctor if you get sick within 2 days of your procedure.
 This includes a fever, cold, flu, or a sore throat.

 - Do not eat or drink after midnight the night before your procedure.

-If you are coming in from home for your procedure, you will receive a telephone call 1 or 2 business days before your procedure.
+If you’re coming in from home for your procedure, you will receive a telephone call 1 or 2 business days before your procedure.
 It’s important that we have a phone number where we can reach you.

 A nurse will call you between 8:00 am and 5:00 pm to: